Information for customers

 Placing an order

 Firstly, please contact us by phone or email to discuss your fleece and make a booking.
-Unfortunately, we usually have a waiting list of over a year, with the shearing period of the following year frequently fully booked, so please plan ahead and make a booking as soon as you can.
+Unfortunately, we usually have a waiting list of well over a year, with the shearing period of the following year frequently fully booked, so please plan ahead and make a booking as soon as you can.

 We have a minimum charge of £100 + VAT per individual batch, which equates to around 1.5 kg incoming weight for alpaca fleece to be spun into yarn, or 3 kg for fleece to be made into rovings or rug yarn.
 Sheep fleece tends to lose a lot more weight in washing, so we’d need at least 2 kg for yarn and 4 kg for rovings.
 We can, of course, process smaller quantities, but the minimum charge will apply to the batch, so for smaller fleeces, you might want to just hold onto them to process along with the next year’s fleece – they’ll be fine for a year (or even two) providing they’re completely dry, stored at a reasonably even temperature and kept safe from moths or mice.